microsoft/GraphView/DeveloperGuide.md

   ) AS [N_18]
 ```

-This query is a special because it has `(SELECT ALL '1') AS [_]`.
+This query is special because it has `(SELECT ALL '1') AS [_]`.
 In translation part, firstly we will build a `GremlinTranlationOpList` with an instance of `GremlinAddVOp`.
 Then it will build an object of  `GremlinToSqlContext` with an instance of `GremlinAddVVariable`, in fact a FSM.
-When the  instance of `GremlinAddVVariable` calls `ToTableReference`, the reference will set the first table reference as `(SELECT ALL '1') AS [_]` because the instance of `GremlinAddVVariable` is the first one in `GremlinToSqlContext.VariableList`.
-It is easy to understand because we must add a vertex in a graph which we must give explicitly.
+When the  instance of `GremlinAddVVariable` calls `ToTableReference`, the reference will set the first table reference as `(SELECT ALL '1') AS [_]` because the instance of `GremlinAddVVariable` is the first one in `GremlinToSqlContext.VariableList` and there is no subgraph or graph before.
+It is easy to understand that we must add a vertex in a graph which we must give explicitly.
 Therefore, we need the subquery, `(SELECT ALL '1') AS [_]`.
-Although we need the subquery, it not a TVF.
+Although we need the subquery, it does not contain a TVF.
 Therefore, it belongs to *Subquery without TVF*

-#### GremlinSimplePathVariable
+#### simplePath-step

 ##### Semantic

 > When it is important that a traverser not repeat its path through the graph, simplePath()-step should be used (filter).
 The path information of the traverser is analyzed and if the path has repeated objects in it, the traverser is filtered.

+##### Usage

+1. simplePath-step is just a filter.
+If we want all paths without repeat, we need use `simplePath().path()`

 ##### Parameters